 I started with the simplest thing, replacing the light bulb.
 It’s best to use a light bulb you know works.
 Take a bulb from a nearby fixture and try it.
 When we tried three different bulbs and none of them worked, I took the other bulb in the room and used it.
 Two of the three bulbs that didn’t work in the bad fixture turned out to be bad themselves.

-Before we move on, let’s talk safety.
+If it’s not your bulbs, there are a few other things to check.
+But before we move on, let’s talk safety.
 Before proceeding further, cut off power to the light fixture from the circuit breaker or fuse box.

 Let’s get back to fixing stuff.

 I would have saved myself a lot of effort if I’d tried this trick second.
 There is a brass or copper tab inside the light socket that engages the center tip of the bulb.
 If this tab gets mashed down far enough, the socket will stop working even if it’s electrically live.
-Reach in with a wooden or plastic object and bend that tab up to a 15-20 degree angle.
+Reach in with a wooden or plastic object and bend that tab up to at least a 15-20 degree angle.
 This is a far more common problem than you might think.
 It can cause bulbs to burn out prematurely, but if it’s mashed too far down, it causes them not to work at all.

 At this point, it’s a good idea to test the socket with a multimeter as well.
 If you don’t measure voltage, there’s something else going on.